 Montreal was founded as a missionary village in 1642, a century after Jacques Cartier became the first European to discover the area.
 Despite some undeniably English architectural and cultural influences, Montreal is today one of the world's largest French-speaking cities on an overwhelmingly English-speaking continent.
 A metropolis of international repute, this large inland port is framed between Mont Royal and the St Lawrence River.

-The city is in the south of Canada's Quebec province, only 37 miles (60km) from the United States border, and is an important hub of North American trade.
-It is a spacious and beautiful city, characterised by a series of underground shopping and recreation complexes linked by walkways and the metro.
-This subterranean city contains more than 18.5 miles (30km) of office and apartment complexes, major stores, hotels, restaurants, metro stations, parking garages, movie theatres, concert halls, and more, all snugly accessible during the snowy winters.
+It's located in the south of Canada's Quebec province, only 37 miles (60km) from the United States border, and is an important hub of North American trade.
+It is a spacious and captivating city, characterised by a series of underground shopping and recreation complexes linked by walkways, and the metro.
+It contains more than 18.5 miles (30km) of office and apartment complexes, major stores, hotels, restaurants, metro stations, parking garages, movie theatres, concert halls and more, all snugly accessible during the snowy winters.

 Become our Montreal Travel Expert